Frequently Asked Questions

 Do I get a discount if I bought a puppy from you before?

-We do not give discounts on puppies to previous buyers, however we do give preference on the waiting list which can mean you may get a puppy much sooner rather than waiting 1-2 years.
+We do not give discounts on puppies to previous buyers, however we do give preference on the waiting list which can mean you may get a puppy much sooner rather than waiting.

 How much do your puppies cost?

 The current price as of August 2022 is $2500 for a non-breeding puppy.
-This includes vet check, first set of shots, deworming, flea treatment, microchip, 30 days of pet insurance, blanket with mother's scent, small bag of kibble and raw food, brush and comb, interactive toy, head start on housetraining and crate training, lifetime breeder support, a two year health and temperament guarantee, and a lifetime genetic guarantee against disorders the parents have been tested clear for.
-We require a $200 deposit to hold your puppy for you which is put towards the final payment due upon pickup.
-This deposit is non-refundable if you change your mind.
+This includes vet check, first set of shots, deworming, flea treatment, microchip, 30 days of pet insurance, blanket with mother's scent, small bag of kibble and raw food, brush and comb, interactive toy, head start on housetraining and crate training, discount code for an online dog training lifetime membership and 1-on-1 live training support through Baxter & Bella, lifetime breeder support, a two year health and temperament guarantee, and a lifetime genetic guarantee against disorders the parents have been tested clear for.
+We require a $500 deposit to hold your puppy for you which is put towards the final payment due upon pickup.
+This deposit is non-refundable if you change your mind but can be transferred to a future litter.
 If any health issues are found with the puppy, the puppy dies, or the breeder decides to keep the puppy or otherwise revoke the sale then your deposit will be returned or put toward another puppy.

 What kinds of payments do you take?